openSUSE/openSUSE-docs-revamped-temp/project/docs/alternative_procurement.md

 ### The _openSUSE Software_ website

-The openSUSE project maintains a website where contributors can find software packages for easy installation, especially those built using the _openSUSE Build Service_.
+The openSUSE project offers a website where contributors can find software packages for easy installation, especially those built using the _openSUSE Build Service_.
 The site can be found at [software.opensuse.org](https://software.opensuse.org/).

 It offers a search engine and references to official and unofficial software repositories.
 In addition, in some cases, the tool also offers downloadable packages for Debian, Ubuntu, Fedora, or other Linux distributions.

 It also offers easy installation using the _YaST_ administration tool of openSUSE.
-If a package is available for your version of openSUSE, generally, click the link with the version number.
+If a package is available for your version of openSUSE, click the link with the version number.
 This will download a `.ymp` file which your web browser should offer to open using the YaST software management tool.
 If not, you can click on the `.ymp` file in your file manager and YaST should open it.
 YaST will then add any necessary repositories, asking you for permission in the process, and then install the program and its dependencies.